Cam/Shopify-Theme-Framework/README.md

-IMPORTANT NOTICE: This project is no longer actively updated (though PRs are very welcome).
-You may want to check out Concrete by Elkfox over at https://github.com/Elkfox/Concrete for an up to date, super lightweight Shopify theme framework.
+IMPORTANT NOTICE: This repository is no longer actively updated (though PRs are very welcome).

+The project has moved to https://github.com/Elkfox/Shopify-Theme-Framework

 ------------------------

 Shopify Theme Framework